Horbenkodev/hugo-blog/content/posts/diet-and-nutrition-app-development/index.md

 * **Registration/Log in.**
 * **Onboarding.** User enters their current weight and desired weight.
 Based on these measurements, the app calculates BMI and optimal calorie intake for losing or gaining weight in a healthier way.
 Or, the user can set a desired calorie limit themselves.

-  {{< advert >}}Text{{< /advert >}}

-> **Important note.** Given the incidence of eating disorders, which <a href="https://www.nationaleatingdisorders.org/statistics-research-eating-disorders" target="_blank" rel="nofollow">30 million Americans</a> struggle with, don’t allow for setting up extra low calorie limits per day without notifying users of the danger.
+  {{< advert >}}**Important note.** Given the incidence of eating disorders, which <a href="https://www.nationaleatingdisorders.org/statistics-research-eating-disorders" target="_blank" rel="nofollow">30 million Americans</a> struggle with, don’t allow for setting up extra low calorie limits per day without notifying users of the danger.
 Commonly, the <a href="https://www.nhs.uk/common-health-questions/food-and-diet/what-should-my-daily-intake-of-calories-be/" target="_blank" rel="nofollow">recommended daily calorie intake</a> is 2.000 calories for women and 2.500 for men, or slightly less for weight loss.
-Your goal is to help people, not support a harmful lifestyle.
+Your goal is to help people, not support a harmful lifestyle.{{< /advert >}}

 * **Integration with food/ingredients database API** like <a href="https://spoonacular.com/food-api" target="_blank" rel="nofollow">Spoonacular</a> that comprises the most popular products and their nutritional value.
 Possibility to add new items to the catalog for custom meals or rare products.
 * **Entering food amount** in grams for the app to calculate calorie intake.